 Scholarly Commons Citation

 Gostin, Lawrence O. and Friedman, Eric A., "Ebola: A Crisis in Global Health Leadership" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1381.
+1381.